 A study has shown a marked improvement in pain tolerance after taking Glucosaminesulfat.
 One study found that an intake of 2000 mg daily for 12 weeks showed pain relief and improved functions of the joints in 88% of persons who suffer from knee pains.
 Other studies suggest that a dose of 1000 – 1500 mg a day is enough.

 Among sportspeople, it is still discussed, whether athletes have an increased need for creatine.
 Creatine is an amino acid, which produces by the body and stores naturally in the muscles.
-Creatine supplies the muscles with more energy by helping the body converting various substances in the muscles into usable energy.
-The daily requirement of creatine is about 2 grams that normally covers during the diet.
+Creatine supplies the muscles with more energy by helping the body convert various substances in the muscles into usable energy.
+The daily requirement of creatine is about 2 grams which normally covers during the diet.

-Quality mega amino BCAA raises energy release, promotes muscle tissue repair & stimulates the release of anabolic hormones to enhance strength & endurance mega aminos provide 100% pure, bioactive BACCs which have potent anti-catabolic effects which prevent muscle breakdown, whilst simultaneously stimulating muscle growth.
+Quality mega amino BCAA raises energy release, promotes muscle tissue repair, & stimulates the release of anabolic hormones to enhance strength & endurance mega aminos provide 100% pure, bioactive BACCs with potent anti-catabolic effects that prevent muscle breakdown, whilst simultaneously stimulating muscle growth.

 The three essential amino acids are Isoleucine, Leucine, and Valine which cannot be produced by the body and therefore must be obtained via dietary supplements intake.
 Branched Chain Amino Acids (BACCs) make up almost 20% of muscle mass, making the three essential BCAA out of the twenty essential amino acids incredibly important.

 This is a product I will return to later this year with a closer review because I think it’s a very interesting product for the moment.